Şenol Fidan: Player

 Fidan had begun playing football in Boluspor.
 He joined Beşiktaş in 1988, in which he played for 5 seasons and won numerous trophies.
 He played as a playmaker in midfield.
-Later years he lost his placed to Mehmet Ozdilek and than transferred to Gaziantepspor in 1993.
+Later years he lost his placed to Mehmet Ozdilek and then transferred to Gaziantepspor in 1993.

 Coaching

 Started his managerial career with Kahramanmaraşspor in 2007.
 In 2011, he was appointed as coach assistant of Mehmet Özdilek at Antalyaspor.
 He later became the coach assistant of Mehmet Özdilek successively at Gençlerbirliği (2013-2014), Çaykur Rizespor (2014) and Kayseri Erciyesspor (2015).